IkeB108/P5-TileRenderer-Library/README_withLVLLVL.md

   - LVL LVL does not include this data when exporting to JSON.
   - However, you can rotate and flip and redraw tiles as much as you like in LVL LVL's **tile editor**.
 - Tile background colors
-  - This is intentionally unsupported because it would require drawing a `rect()` behind every tile, which is very inefficient and not appropriate for most projects.
+  - This is intentionally unsupported because it would require drawing a `rect()` behind every tile, which is very inefficient and not appropriate for most sketches.
   - However, you can draw one `rect()` behind the entire layer to do backgrounds (see the provided example).
 - Multiple Frames
   - This library assumes your project has only one frame for simplicity.